Endless Summer Vacation: Singles

-"Flowers", the album's lead single, was released on January 12, 2023 along with its music video, directed by Jacob Bixenman.
-Its demo version was released digitally on March 3, 2023.
+"Flowers", in which serves as the album's lead single, was released on January 12, 2023, along with its music video, directed by Jacob Bixenman.
+Its demo version was released digitally on March 3.
 "Flowers" was met with mostly positive reception from critics, with many complimenting Cyrus' vocal delivery.
-It experienced widespread commercial success.
+It experienced widespread commercial success, becoming the best-selling global single of 2023, earning 2.70 billion subscription streams equivalents globally, according to the International Federation of the Phonographic Industry (IFPI).
 It broke record as the most streamed song in a week on Spotify during both its first and second week.
-It spent seven weeks atop the Billboard Global 200 chart and became the first song in the chart's history to gain over 100 million streams worldwide in its first seven weeks.
+It spent eleven weeks atop the Billboard Global 200 chart and became the second song in the chart's history to gain over 100 million streams worldwide in eight weeks.
 It topped the charts in over 35 countries, including the United States, United Kingdom, Australia, Canada, Germany and France.
-In the United States, it spent its six debut weeks atop the Billboard Hot 100, becoming Cyrus' second number-one single on the chart after 2013's "Wrecking Ball".
-In the United Kingdom, it spent its nine debut weeks atop the UK Singles Chart, becoming Cyrus' third number-one single.
+In the United States, it spent eight weeks atop the Billboard Hot 100, becoming Cyrus' second number-one single on the chart after 2013's "Wrecking Ball".
+Due to 57 weeks atop the Billboard Adult Contemporary chart, it became the longest-running number one song on any Billboard airplay chart in history.
+In the United Kingdom, it spent its ten debut weeks atop the UK Singles Chart, becoming Cyrus' third number-one single.
 In Australia, it broke the record of the most streams in a song's first week of release.
-It spent its nine debut weeks atop the ARIA Singles Chart, becoming Cyrus' first number-one single.
+It spent its twelve debut weeks atop the ARIA Singles Chart, becoming Cyrus' first number-one single.

-"River" was released as the album's second single on March 13, 2023, with a music video being released March 10.
+"River" was released as the album's second single on March 13, after a music video was released on March 10.
+"Jaded" was sent to American adult contemporary radio as the third single on April 17, and was sent to contemporary hit radio the following day.
+"Used to Be Young" was released as the fourth single from the digital edition of the album alongside the music video on August 25.
+The music video for the song was released on the same day and was directed by Jacob Bixenman and Brendan Walter.